francoisdevlin/Decorate/README.md

 * Higher order functions usually take more than one argument, the target function and its arguments.
 * We can use arity dispatch to have BOTH.

-I included a decorator for decorating decorators, called dual-form (see decorators.common for usage).
+I included a decorator for decorating decorators, called dual-decorator (see decorators.common for usage).
 It wraps the decorators included in decorators.common, so they're ready to be used as either a hof or a decorator.
 In the example of args-to-int, this means:

 	user=> (args-to-int + "1" 2 3.0)
 	6